Javier090/k8s-pdb-autoscaler/README.md

 ```
 To verify controller and webhook have been deployed without any issues.

-### 4. Deploy the `autodeploy.sh` Script
+### 3. Deploy the `autodeploy.sh` Script

-Now run the autodeploy.sh script so the controller and webhook can communicated with the deployments within the cluster, this script will create PodDisruptionBudgets (PDBs) and PDBWatchers for all deployments in the default namespace.
+Now run the autodeploy.sh script so the controller and webhook can communicated with the deployments within the cluster within the default namespace, this script will create PodDisruptionBudgets (PDBs) and PDBWatchers for all deployments in the default namespace.
 It is customizable to fit your needs.

 Make sure the script is executable
 ```